In Memory: Thomas Tullis(1952-2020)

-As some of you may know, at the end of March one of our Board Members, Tom Tullis, was diagnosed with COVID-19.
+As some of you may know, at the end of March, one of our Board Members, Tom Tullis, was diagnosed with COVID-19.
 Over the last month, Tom fought a hard battle against the virus.
-Sadly, Tom passed from complications of COVID-19 on April 29th, 2020.
+Sadly, Tom passed away from complications of COVID-19 on April 29, 2020.
 He was 68 years old.

-The UXPA Boston Board of Directors has been in communication with Tom’s family and is offering all the support we can to them in this difficult time.
-Arrangements are currently developing, and we will share information with the membership about memorial services when they are ready.
+The UXPA Boston Board of Directors has been in communication with Tom’s family and is offering them all the support we can in this difficult time.
+Arrangements are developing, and we will share information with the membership about memorial services when they are ready.

-Tom was not only a valued member of our board but also a highly respected international contributor to the field of UX for over 40 years.
-Whether he was laying the smackdown as Mr. T-Test or sharing his love of research and data with everyone, his charm, wit, intelligence, and passion had no equal.
+Tom was a valued member of our board and a highly respected international contributor to the field of UX for over 40 years.
+Whether he was laying the Smackdown as Mr. T-Test or sharing his love of research and data with everyone, his charm, wit, intelligence, and passion had no equal.
 We will miss our dedicated volunteer, mentor, UX expert, photographer, teacher, author, colleague, and friend.
-We will make sure the memory of his legacy and kindness will be forever remembered throughout our profession.
+We will ensure that his legacy and kindness will be forever remembered throughout our profession.

-If you have any questions or need support resources of any kind, please email firstname.lastname@example.org.
-On behalf of the UXPA Boston Board of Directors, please stay safe and healthy.
-Thank you.
+If you have any questions or need support resources, please email firstname.lastname@example.org.

 A note from Cheryl, Tom’s daughter: